 When things go awry, it is essential to resolve issues and keep the customer happy.
 Doing so will help ensure that they continue coming back to your place of business.

-Customer service recovery refers to the process of identifying a negative customer experience or a dissatisfied customer, responding to them and resolving their issue, and then converting them into more of a loyal customer than if they had never had the negative experience.
+Customer service recovery refers to the process of identifying a negative customer experience or a dissatisfied customer, responding to them and resolving their issue, and then converting them into more loyal customers than if they had never had the negative experience.

 Another term for this scenario is the service recovery paradox.
-Defined by Wikipedia as “a situation in which a customer thinks more highly of a company after the company has corrected a problem with their service, compared to how they would regard the company that provides non-faulty service.”
+It is defined by Wikipedia as “a situation in which a customer thinks more highly of a company after the company has corrected a problem with their service, compared to how they would regard the company that provides non-faulty service.”

 Customer service recovery creates an excellent opportunity for you to convey to the customer how valuable they are to you and your business.
 And it is why every business should have a fair customer service recovery process in place.